Globalisation on pause? How scaleups can navigate today's uncertainty9:30 am - 10:30 am

 Managing debt is an active, ongoing process, as you should be aware of developments in the market that might affect your financial position, for instance changes in interest rates.
 Learn more in this deep-dive into debt refinancing, how it works, the advantages and disadvantages, and whether its right for your business.

 What is debt refinancing for business?

 Debt refinancing – sometimes called debt restructuring – describes the process of consolidating, changing and negotiating debts.
-Consolidation involves replacing multiple existing loans or other liabilities with a new one, which can be helpful if the new loan offers favourable terms.
-Debt refinancing may also involve switching lenders, terminating loans early, or adjusting the maturity of your debt.
+Debt consolidation involves replacing multiple existing loans or other liabilities with new debt, which can be helpful if the new loan offers more favourable terms.
+Debt refinancing may also involve switching your current debt providers or lenders, terminating loans early, or adjusting the maturity of your debt.

 Debt refinancing may allow you to:

 - Gain more control over your cash flow